 How our research interconnects

 We are utilising mixed methods and participatory co-design to develop tailored responses in health services to different types of abuse, levels of severity, family contexts and resiliency factors.

-We are working to bridge the translational gap between evidence-based interventions and clinical practice through our collaborations and our extensive experience of training practitioners and implementing health service interventions.
+We are working to bridge the translational gap between evidence-based interventions and clinical practice through our collaborations and our extensive experience of training practitioners and implementing health service engagement.